Mrs Harrison's Class 2023 - 2024

 I understand each year group is a little different and that you may have questions.
 Hopefully the information below will help, but please feel free to pop a note in your child’s reading diary and ask them to show me, catch me at the classroom door at the end of the day, or send an email via the school office and I will get back to you as soon as I am able.

 The Y6 curriculum: there is a link at the bottom of this page to the Y6 curriculum overview, which outlines the learning for the year.
 Some of the texts may change based on new publications and the class’ interests.
 You will also find a document outlining the national expectations for Y6; of course some children will be working below or above these statements, but I am sure it will be a helpful guide.
 I have also attached the Y5/6 spellings that it is expected all Y6 children know in order be assessed at the ‘expected standard’.
-This runs alongside the weekly spelling activities we will complete both in class and as homework, so please practice these as often as you can with your child.
+This runs alongside the weekly spelling activities we will complete both in class and as homework, so please practise these as often as you can with your child.

 Snacks and water bottles: please ensure children bring a healthy snack for breaktime and a named water bottle (no juice) to drink from throughout the day.